-Layering our plain kefir cup in between spiced chickpeas, cucumbers, and tomato will trick your taste buds into thinking you’re on a Mediterranean vacation.
+Layering Lifeway Farmer Cheese in between spiced chickpeas, cucumbers, and tomato will trick your taste buds into thinking you’re on a Mediterranean vacation.
 Close your eyes and imagine the beachfront views and sea salt infused air as you snack on this savory treat.

 Cultured Dairy: The Nutrition Benefits You Actually Need to Know

 With increasing research linking the correlation between probiotics, gut health, and immunity, it’s no secret that the integrity of our gut is vital to our health.
 Although additional factors such as stress, antibiotic usage, and individual health conditions can contribute to the condition of our gut, a focus on healthy food choices is one of the easiest ways to support the microbiome.